Welcome International Students

 Application Procedure

-The student must contact International Services before his or her I-20 or DS-2019 expires by submitting the following documents:
+The student must contact International Services before their I-20 or DS-2019 expires by submitting the following documents:

 Once submitted, please allow 5-7 business days for processing.
 You will receive an email from IRIS when your new I-20 or DS-2019 is ready for pick up.
 If you are at another U.S. campus location, your new I-20 or DS-2019 will be mailed either to your campus main office or to you directly.